 Performance Measurement and Evaluation (P237)

-Over time, various levels of governments have parceled off performance measurement and evaluation to the back corner of a department, often separating it from the specific programs under review.
-This introductory workshop seeks to provide policy analysts and program and community managers with a set of generic tools to assess their own programs and make adjustments as the need arises.
-The goal is increased efficacy, effectiveness, and economy.
+Over time, various levels of governments have parceled off performance measurement and evaluation to the back corner of a department, often separating it from the specific program under review.
+This workshop seeks to provide policy analysts and program and community managers with a set of integral tools to assess their own programs and make adjustments as the need arises.
+The goal is increased efficiency, effectiveness, and economy.

 This is a two-day workshop in Ottawa.

 Space is still available for all course dates listed, unless otherwise noted.